YahooArchive/mendel/packages/mendel-core/Readme.md

 ### Request Cycle: Hash resolution

-When a request comes in with a hash, MendelTrees is able to safely recover all the dependencies from the manifest:
+When a request comes in with a hash, Mendel Core is able to safely recover all the dependencies from the manifest:

 ```
                          +--------------------+